Singtel: Assistant manager leaking client data and thieving

-Pleo Sherwin Cubos was an assistant manager at Singtel earning around $5000 Singapore dollar income, he borrowed $500 Singapore dollars in January 2020 from an unlicensed moneylender after seeing an advertisement for illegal loans on Facebook ads.
-Cubos later obtained more loans when he couldn't resolve his debt problems, his debt also continued to increase and he was unable to pay the debt, Cubos begin to receive loan shark harassment.

-Cubos' debtor, Alan, later offered Cubos to stop loan shark harassment on him if he could access Singtel's internal data system (CRM) and using the given information to find and sharing the borrower's data with Alan.
-Alan gave Cubos a list of identity card numbers and phone numbers of his borrower for Cubos to find the client's data in the CRM.
-Between 20 February 2020 to 25 April 2020, Cubos unauthorized screenshotted 27 client's data on the CRM and sent 6 client's data to Alan.

-In March and April 2020, Cubos sold a total of 3 iPads that belong to Singtel for at least $250 Singapore dollars and spent the money on his personal expenses.
+Pleo Sherwin Cubos, an assistant manager, obtained illegal loan of SGD$500 from an unlicensed moneylender in January 2020.
+Due to the high interest rate, Cubos borrowed from other unlicensed moneylenders to repay the loan and his debt eventually snowballed to $3,000.
+He was later harassed by the moneylenders and one of the moneylender offered to stop his harassment if Cubos was to access Singtel's database to illegally obtained the phone numbers of several Singtel customers.
+Between 20 February 2020 to 25 April 2020, Cubos illegally accessed 27clients' data in the Singtel database and send the data of six clients to the moneylender.
+In March and April 2020, Cubos pawned three iPads that belong to Singtel for at least $250 Singapore dollars and spent the money on his personal expenses.

 Cubos' supervisor later discovered his offences and filed a police report on 2 May 2020.
 Cubos was then charged and pleaded guilty to one count each of assisting a loan shark and criminal breach of trust charge on 30 December 2020.
-He was sentenced to imprisonment for 3 months 3 weeks and fined $30,000 Singapore dollars.
+He was sentenced to imprisonment for three months and three weeks and fined $30,000 Singapore dollars.

 Retail consultant selling client data

 Kelvin Foo Cheek Ann was a retail consultant at the Singtel outlet in Parkway Parade.
 Between 2014 and July 2017, he obtained Singtel's client data from Singtel's system without authorization and sold the data to his acquaintance, Lee Cheng Yan, as requested.
 Lee offered him $20 Singapore dollars for each mobile number checked on the system.
 All clients whose data sold were later received harassment calls, messages, and strangers appearing at their homes and demanding money.

 Foo took a total of $180 Singapore dollars of bribes from Lee.
-Foo pleaded guilty to 1 charge of corruption, 5 charges of unauthorized access to Singtel's system, and 10 charges were taken into consideration during sentencing.
+Foo pleaded guilty to one charge of corruption, five charges of unauthorized access to Singtel's system, and 10 charges were taken into consideration during sentencing.